 As an ex primary school teacher and now in my university role, I often get asked by parents about educationally ‘right’ or ‘wrong’ things to do – how can I best teach my child at home? how much homework should he or she have?
 What about screen time … how much is too much?
-My child isn’t progressing at school, what should I do?
+Why isn’t my child being taught like I was taught?

 There’s no doubt these are all important concerns for parents, but answering them is not easy.
 You may want to ask the question, "is there a right way to teach children?", but it’s my view that the question itself needs to be rethought.
 I’m sure we can all recall times in our own education where despite being ‘taught’ something, we didn’t learn anything.
 That is, what was taught did not make sense to us, or was not presented in a way that we could engage with and convert into useful knowledge.